maximw/tg-wallet-pay/README.md

     1. withdraws the funds from the customer's account and credits them to the partner store's account;
     2. redirects the customer back to the partner's specified returnURL;
     3. sends a webhook to the merchant.

+# Troubleshooting

+## \"Something went wrong\" screen
+The most common reasons of the \"Something went wrong\" screen when someone opens `payLink` or `directPayLink` are:
+1. Opening outside Telegram-bot or 'Telegram Web App' specified in your Store
+2. Opening from [Gaming Platform](https://core.telegram.org/bots/games), it's not supported
+3. Opening by customer whos `telegramUserId` does not match provided `customerTelegramUserId` field in the Order
+4. Opening by customer who've been banned from using Wallet Pay as payer for some reason.
+Contact our [Wallet Pay Business Support](https://t.me/WalletPay_supportbot) for details
+5. Unexpected error on our side.
+Contact [Wallet Pay Business Support](https://t.me/WalletPay_supportbot) for help

 # Authorization
 The 'API key' must be provided in the HTTP header 'Wpay-Store-Api-Key'.